Mechanical Engineering with a Year in Industry BEng

 All our students get involved in week-long projects that develop the skills you'll need as a successful engineer.
 There's the Global Engineering Challenge in your first year, where you'll find creative solutions to real-world problems with engineers of different disciplines, and Engineering You're Hired! during your second year.

-All our courses are accredited by the Institution of Mechanical Engineers.
+This course is accredited by the Institution of Mechanical Engineers.
 This BEng meets, in part, the academic requirements for Chartered Engineer status.
 Students will need to complete some further learning to meet them in full.

 The modules listed below are examples from the last academic year.
 There may be some changes before you start your course.
 For the very latest module information, check with the department directly.